2026 – Cohort IV

 About Indigenous Women’s Program

-Designed and led by Indigenous women, the program supports Indigenous women and their organizations – in Africa, Asia, and throughout the Americas – to effectively assert their individual and collective rights to access, to use and control land and natural resources, to improve their livelihoods, and to promote and protect their peoples’ rights.
+Designed and led by Indigenous women, the program supports Indigenous women and their organisations in Africa, Asia, and throughout the Americas in effectively asserting their individual and collective rights to access, use, and control land and natural resources; to improve their livelihoods; and to promote and protect their peoples’ entitlements.

 About the fellowship

-Under the Indigenous Women’s Program, the year-long fellowship helps to nurture the next generation of Indigenous women leaders by supporting young Indigenous women who are taking innovative actions that contribute to gender equality, the well-being of their communities, and the recognition of their land and resource rights.
+Under our Indigenous Women’s Program, the year-long fellowship nurtures the next generation of Indigenous women leaders by supporting those who are taking innovative steps that contribute to gender equality, the well-being of their communities, and the recognition of their land and resource rights.

 What do we offer?

-1. Individualized mentorship by Indigenous women leaders with significant experience in advancing Indigenous women’s rights.
+- Personalized mentoring from Indigenous women leaders with proven experience advancing Indigenous Peoples’ rights.

-6. Participation in monthly training on subjects related to Indigenous Peoples’ rights.
+- Knowledge sharing through monthly trainings on key topics related to Indigenous Peoples’ rights.

 What do the fellows commit to?

-1. Carrying out a community project – expected to be completed within 10 months.
+- Design and implement a community project to be completed within 10 months.

-3. Building capacity in their communities to advance the rights of Indigenous women and girls.
+- Support their communities in advancing the promotion and protection of Indigenous Peoples’ rights, with particular attention to the rights of Indigenous women and girls.

 Who can apply?